 5. Helps to promote healthy skin and hair

-Consuming flax seeds helps to benefit your skin as it contains a food quantity of antioxidants that help to kill free radicals.
+Consuming these seeds helps to benefit your skin as it contains a food quantity of antioxidants that help to kill free radicals.
 Free radicals are the main culprit behind oxidative damage to the skin.
 So, these have

-These were some health benefits of consuming flax seeds regularly.
+These were some health benefits of consuming these seeds regularly.
 How do you like to take Flax seeds?
 Let us know in comments below.
 By the way, Alsi ke Ladoos are a great way to eat Flax seeds especially if you have a sweet tooth like me!